DHTMLX/gantt-docs/data/desktop/inbuilt_baselines.md

 ### Loading baselines with tasks

-Baselines can be loaded directly alongside tasks, streamlining data management and display.
+Baselines can be loaded directly alongside tasks.
 Check the example below:

 ~~~js
 gantt.parse({